Paul-J-Company/Systems-Design/README.md

   DevSecOps is a way of approaching IT security with an "everyone is responsible for security" mindset.
   The goal of DevSecOps is to incorporate security into all stages of the software development workflow.
 What is GitOps?
-  GitOps is centered around using a version control system (such as Git) to house all information, documentation, and code for a Kubernetes deployment, and then use automated directors to deploy changes to the cluster.
+  GitOps is centered around using a version control system (such as Git, GitLab, Github) to house all information, documentation, and code for a Kubernetes deployment, and then use automated directors to deploy changes to the cluster.
   GitOps enables the same process developers use to merge code using pull requests